Santiago de Compostela Temperature by Month

 What Does the Temperature Feel Like in Santiago de Compostela?

-Temperature alone doesn't tell the whole story — humidity plays a big role in how warm or cold it actually feels.
+Temperature alone doesn't tell the whole story, humidity plays a big role in how warm or cold it actually feels.
 High humidity in summer makes the heat feel more intense, particularly once temperatures climb above 25°C. In winter, the same humidity can make cold air feel sharper than the thermometer suggests.

 Climate temperature data is typically calculated as a 30-year average.
 This smooths out year-to-year variability and gives a more reliable picture of what a place is actually like, rather than what happened in any single unusual year.

-The readings come from a range of sources — land-based weather stations, ocean buoys, ships, and satellites.
+The readings come from a range of sources, land-based weather stations, ocean buoys, ships, and satellites.
 That data is collected by weather services around the world, then pooled, quality-checked, and averaged to produce the climate records you see here.

-Seasonal temperature shifts influence more than just how warm it feels — they also drive changes in rainfall, cloud cover, and wind patterns throughout the year.
+Seasonal temperature shifts influence more than just how warm it feels, they also drive changes in rainfall, cloud cover, and wind patterns throughout the year.

 Warmer air holds more moisture, which tends to mean heavier or more frequent rain during the warmer months.
 When temperatures drop in winter, any precipitation that does fall is more likely to come as snow or sleet, though in Santiago de Compostela this rarely lasts long on the ground.

-For more on Santiago de Compostela's weather — including monthly rainfall, sunshine hours, and humidity — visit our Santiago de Compostela climate page.
+For more on Santiago de Compostela's weather, including monthly rainfall, sunshine hours, and humidity, visit our Santiago de Compostela climate page.

-Current temperature in Santiago de Compostela
+Santiago de Compostela Weather by Month

-More climate data for Santiago de Compostela
+Santiago de Compostela 3-Day Forecast